Egbor/re-encoder/INSTALL.md

 * make run INPUTFILENAME=input.mkv OUTPUTFILENAME=output.mkv

 # Run with shell
-* 1. Type 'make sh' to run a docker container with the utility in interactive mode
+* 1. Type `make sh` to run a docker container with the utility in interactive mode